 As part of the application criteria, you must submit a letter from the company stating the location, time, type of work, duration, salary, and paid vacation.
 If it is a regulated profession, then compliance with national legal requirements for that profession is mandatory.

-You would also need to prove that you have accommodation or a lease agreement in Portugal.
+You would also need to provide proof of accommodation or a lease agreement in Portugal.
 The employer can also provide this if they have staff lodging available.
-As with all visas for Portugal, you must also provide proof of medical insurance and whether the employer provides work accident insurance.

 - National Visa application filled and duly signed